maaario/unsupervised-image-translation/README.md

 # unsupervised-image-translation
 A re-implementation of a paper which uses graphical models for transferring style between images as my final project for course Graphical Models in Machine Learning, spring 2016/2017.
+Tweaked and polished in 2018.

 [Unsupervised Image Translation, Rómer Rosales, Kannan Achan, and Brendan Frey, 2003](http://people.csail.mit.edu/romer/papers/RosalesAchanFrey_ICCV03.pdf)